 Judging from their frequently bad press, you might assume that all forms of bacteria are out to get you.
 Thankfully, this couldn't be further from the truth.
 'Good' bacteria is great for regulating the immune system, by increasing its antibodies and preventing the rise of pathogenic organisms like salmonella and E.coli.
 Many yogurts include a high volume of 'good' bacteria that help maintain gut health and diminish the incidence of age-related intestinal illness.
 Yogurt is also rich in calcium, which can help stave off osteoporosis.

-A glass of red wine adds up a good dose of anti-aging elements including polyphenol antioxidants, minerals, and resveratrol.
+A glass of red wine adds up a good dose of anti-ageing elements including polyphenol antioxidants, minerals, and resveratrol.
 Resveratrol which helps to increase 'good cholesterol' levels in the body and prevents blood clotting and a healthy circulatory system.
 Resveratrol found in red wine may also be beneficial for women during the menopause by reducing the risk for conditions for example breast cancer and osteoporosis that result from reduced estrogen levels.
 Like the chocolate, it's not carte blanche to guzzle as much as you want.
 Everything in moderation.

 Few people — whether active or not — drink sufficient water, and side effects of even slight dehydration include headaches, fatigue and low concentration levels.
-Yet increasing fluid intake can increase energy levels, aid digestion, give skin a boost and help boost your anti-aging armory.
+Yet increasing fluid intake can increase energy levels, aid digestion, give skin a boost and help boost your anti-ageing armory.
 Concentrate on drinking little and often throughout the day, being extra vigilant after exercise or when you've been confined in a dry, overheated or air-conditioned environment.

 Besides being a well known aphrodisiac, oysters can also enhance your beauty.
 If you are suffering from pale, sallow skin or dark circles under your eyes, this may be due to vitamin B12 or iron deficiencies, both of which can cause anaemia.
 To beat pasty skin, try boosting your intake of these essential nutrients by stocking up on oysters, which have high levels of both.
 Other good sources include clams and mussels.